 Procedures are always carried out with experienced clinical staff to ensure a smooth and pleasant experience for all our patients.

-Our Doctors will always advise you firstly if your wisdom tooth needs to be removed (not all of them need removal), and if so, from our years of clinical experience we are able to tell you confidently & accurately
+Based in Singapore, our trained dental experts and doctors will always advise you firstly if your wisdom tooth needs to undergo extraction (not all of them need removal), and if so, from our several years of clinical experience we are able to tell you confidently & accurately.

 The wisdom tooth is actually your third molar.
 From an evolutionary perspective, human beings traditionally had 3 molars (or back grinding teeth) in order to chew abrasive and rough types of food historically.